-Drivers Training in New YorkCompare Car Insurance Rates in 3 Easy Steps
+Drivers Training in New YorkCompare Car Insurance Rates in 3 Steps

 For something that requires as much skill, dexterity, coordination, and concentration as driving, classroom instruction is not enough.
 Once you're done with the classroom portion of your driving class you'll have the opportunity to hop into a car with an instructor and take it for a spin.
 Several spins, actually―you'll need to clock at least 50 hours of driving to get a junior license.

-With a certificate of completion from a prelicensing course (MV-278) and 50 hours of supervised practice driving, you may schedule a road test and apply for a driver license.
+With a certificate of completion from a prelicensing course (Form MV-278) and 50 hours of supervised practice driving, you may schedule a road test (click "How to Schedule" at this link) and apply for a driver license.

 Many of the same driving schools that offer prelicensing courses also offer hourly driving lessons where you may get some of this practice.
-Applicants under 18 who obtained an MV-278 certificate must have a parent or guardian sign Form MV-262 (Certification of 50 hours of Supervised Driving), to be eligible for a junior license.
+Applicants under 18 years old who obtained Form MV-278 must have a parent or guardian sign the 50 hours Certification of Supervised Driving (Form MV-262), to be eligible for a junior license.

 If you instead completed a high school or college driver education course and received an MV-285 certificate, you don't need to certify that you've had the 50 hours of practice driving; you will have done that during your course.

-The New York DMV requires these driver education courses to provide classroom instruction, driving observation, and behind-the-wheel driving instruction.
+The New York Department of Motor Vehicles (DMV) requires these driver education courses to provide classroom instruction, driving observation, and behind-the-wheel driving instruction.
 Some of the same driving schools that provide hourly driving lessons to those who take the prelicensing course also contract with high schools to offer the behind-the wheel instruction there.
-You will be eligible to have your license converted from a junior to a senior license once you turn 17 if you have an MV-285 certificate.
+You will be eligible to have your license converted from a junior to a senior license once you turn 17 years old, if you have an MV-285 certificate.

 The DMV wants you to pass your road test and obtain your driver license, so it has compiled a list of road test tips that might help you on the big day.
-The road test is short, usually about 15 minutes, but that can feel like an eternity when you're feeling nervous and on-the-spot.
+The road test is short, but that can feel like an eternity when you're feeling nervous and on-the-spot.
 This list should help you feel prepared and confident.

 Even though you took the courses, practiced for hours, and passed your licensing test, you're bound to encounter unexpected situations when you start driving regularly―at any age.
 Here's a little friendly advice for new drivers from someone who's been there.
 Reality can throw you some curveballs, and they don't teach you everything in school!